 The Goal of the proposed project is: To develop improved products for modeling and estimating fire emissions across North America and implement a prototype information system for disseminating this information to users who manage carbon or model the carbon cycle.

 Estimating fire emissions from ground-based data requires calculation from four parameters (Figure 1; French et al. 2004): area burned, fuel loading (biomass per unit area), fuel consumption (fraction of biomass consumed), and emission factors (mass of a given chemical species emitted per mass of fuel/biomass consumed).
-The project planned will collect data for all of these factors so information users will have the latest and most accurate data for use in models and emissions estimations.
+For complete information on project outcomes visit the Wildland Fire Emission Inforatmion System website (www.wfeis.mtri.org).

 Figure 1: Factors used to estimate pyrogenic carbon emissions and related impacts of fire on carbon cycling

-The information will be provided at a 1 km spatial resolution and have relevance for understanding fire-affected carbon cycling at regional scales for the North American continent.?
-Products and results will be consistent across international borders, although product reliability will inevitably vary due to availability of field and remote sensing data needed to create and validate the products.
+The information is provided at a 1 km spatial resolution and have relevance for understanding fire-affected carbon cycling at regional scales for the Continental US.

 de Groot WJ, et al. (2007) Estimating direct carbon emissions from Canadian wildland fires.
 International Journal of Wildland Fire 16, 593-606.

 French NHF, Goovaerts P, Kasischke ES (2004) Uncertainty in estimating carbon emissions from boreal forest fires.
 Journal of Geophysical Research 109, D14S08. doi:10.1029/2003JD003635.